Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provides access to core inflation functions.
 Four different core inflation functions are provided.
 The well known trimmed means, exclusion and double weighing methods, alongside the new Triple Filter method introduced in Ferreira et al. (2016) < https://goo.gl/UYLhcj>.

-ropenblas — by Pedro Rafael D. Marinho, 9 months ago
+ropenblas — by Pedro Rafael D. Marinho, a year ago

 Download, Compile and Link 'OpenBLAS' Library with R